-Ginger oil – when applied externally – not only stimulates the spirits, but also, thanks to the gingerole it contains, promotes blood circulation, warms and helps relax the muscles.
+Ginger oil – when applied externally – stimulates the spirits and promotes blood circulation thanks to gingerol it contains, warms and helps relax the muscles.
 And the best thing is: you can simply make ginger oil yourself.

 Ginger oil can be applied externally in different ways, e.g. as a compress, as an aroma bath or as a massage oil diluted with other oils.
 We’ll show you what to look out for if you want to make your own ginger oil to naturally treat muscle tension and back pain.

 Make your own ginger oil: Ingredients and recipe

 To make ginger oil yourself, you need the following ingredients:

 - tight sieve